exercism/emacs-lisp/exercises/bob/README.md

 He answers 'Whatever.' to anything else.

+Implement a function `response-for` that takes a string as argument and returns the appropriate response.

 ## Source

 Inspired by the 'Deaf Grandma' exercise in Chris Pine's Learn to Program tutorial. [http://pine.fm/LearnToProgram/?Chapter=06](http://pine.fm/LearnToProgram/?Chapter=06)